If you're concerned about subsidence, find out about signs, causes and whether your insurance covers you

 If Homes Under the Hammer has taught us anything - aside from the fact avocado bathroom suites will never make a comeback - it's that subsidence can spell bad news for homeowners.

-If you've ever filled out a home insurance application you'll probably be familiar with the term, but unless you've lived in a home which suffers from subsidence you may not understand what it means.
+If you've ever filled out a home insurance application you'll probably be familiar with the term, but unless you've lived in a home which suffers from this problem you may not understand what it means.

 This guide is packed with all the information you need to make sure you're making the best choice when buying a new home and covers everything you need to know if the home you own shows signs of subsiding.